Celine-Hsieh/Movie_Booking_System/README.md

 # Movie Ticket Booking System || Object Oriented Design
-A movie ticket booking system with c++
+A movie ticket booking system with c++.

 This is an OOP (object oriented programming) design.

 ## UML